Chart Color Schemes

 North Melbourne performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

-Educational attainment in North Melbourne is notably higher than broader benchmarks.
-Specifically, 60.9% of residents aged 15 years or above hold university qualifications, compared to the national average of 30.4% and the Victorian state average of 33.4%.
-This educational advantage is largely driven by Bachelor degrees (34.6%), followed by postgraduate qualifications (21.9%) and graduate diplomas (4.4%).
-Vocational pathways account for 15.7% of qualifications among those aged 15 years or above, with advanced diplomas making up 8.1% and certificates comprising 7.6%.
+North Melbourne's educational attainment exceeds national averages significantly.
+Among residents aged 15+, 60.9% possess university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are the most common at 34.6%, followed by postgraduate qualifications (21.9%) and graduate diplomas (4.4%).
+Vocational pathways account for 15.7% of qualifications, with advanced diplomas at 8.1% and certificates at 7.6%.

 Frequently Asked Questions - Education